shwoop/icu/README.md

-# Satellite Image Service

-ICU: I see you
+# ICU: I See You

 Caching service for satellite images.

+## Support

-Currently only supports google's static image api (proprietary) but we should add support for ARCGIS (open).
+* google maps static image api (proprietary)

+    This one is simple, it should work as is.

+* arcgis (open):

+    This is very janky, we can make a request and get an image back but we need to finely tune the translation of a centre into x-y min-max based on zoom and generally check we're getting back anything useful.

 ## Usage
 Something along the lines of:
 ```
-$ curl -X POST -json '{"latitude": 57.1463991, "longitude": -2.0934092}' \
+$ GAPIKEY=123 curl -X POST -json '{"latitude": 57.1463991, "longitude": -2.0934092}' \
     localhost:5050/api/v1/image
 ```
 Please consult the swagger.